-- vi.
+vi.
 What is the percent of licensed or regulated child care centers responding to the survey?
+The overall response rate for LCCCs is 54.2%.

-54.20 - vii.
+- vii.
 What is the percent of licensed or regulated family child care homes responding to the survey?
-44.80 - viii.
+The overall response rate for child care homes is 44.8%. - viii.
 Describe if the survey conducted in any languages other than English: Prior to interviews, the research team mailed introductory postcards and/or emails to all facilities in the sample explaining the survey purpose, goals, objectives, confidentiality policies, and voluntary nature of participation.
-Information was presented in both English and Spanish unless providers' surnames suggested they were of Vietnamese origin, in which case information was presented in both English and Vietnamese.

-To prevent a delay in data collection, bilingual staff members (English/Spanish or English/Vietnamese) were hired to conduct interviews with centers and homes.
+Information was presented in both English and Spanish unless providers' surnames suggested they were of Vietnamese origin, in which case information was presented in both English and Vietnamese. - To prevent a delay in data collection, bilingual staff members (English/Spanish or English/Vietnamese) were hired to conduct interviews with centers and homes. - ix.
+Describe if data were analyzed in a manner to determine price of care per child:

-ix.
-Describe if data were analyzed in a manner to determine price of care per child: Because different types of facilities tend to set their rates differently, analysis of center rates was based on the rates for a category of care (for example, full-day care for toddlers), while the rates for home-based care were determined by the amounts charged for individual children.

-In interviews with centers, research staff asked for the rates charged for a particular age group following a particular schedule.
-Research staff asked homebased facilities for the age and rate charged for each individual child.
+Because different types of facilities tend to set their rates differently, analysis of center rates was based on the rates for a category of care (for example, full-day care for toddlers), while the rates for home-based care were determined by the amounts charged for individual children. - In interviews with centers, research staff asked for the rates charged for a particular age group following a particular schedule.
+Research staff asked home-based facilities for the age and rate charged for each individual child. - x.

-- x.
 Describe if data were analyzed from a sample of providers and if so, how the sample was weighted: The data was analyzed from a sample of providers.
 It is a weighted sample, with an over-sample of non-urban providers that was necessary to estimate rates for less populous local board areas.
 The analysis was weighted to correct for this and related oversampling, as well as to correct for non-response bias. - e.
 Price variations reflected.